Scud / ShrimpJig Tailwater Sow Bug

 Rib: UTC Ultra Wire, silver, small

-Fish on a 9-12 foot leader with 5X or 6X tippet for technical presentations.
-Ideal as a point fly in euro nymphing rigs with a lighter pattern as a dropper.
-Can be fished alone under a small indicator in slower water.
+Rigging Suggestions: 9-12ft 5X-6X leader for technical presentations.
+Ideal as point fly in euro rigs with lighter pattern as dropper.
+Can be fished alone under small indicator in slower water.
 No additional split shot needed due to tungsten bead weight.
-Position 12-18 inches above streambed.

-Sinks quickly to depth thanks to the 2.5mm tungsten bead, reaching the bottom zone in 2-4 feet of water within seconds.
-The gray coloring provides excellent camouflage against rocky bottoms while remaining visible to feeding trout.
-The jig hook design causes the fly to ride hook-point up, maintaining a natural horizontal posture that mimics crawling sow bugs.
+Pro Tips: 2.5mm tungsten bead sinks quickly to depth, reaching bottom zone in 2-4ft water within seconds.
+Gray coloring provides excellent camouflage against rocky bottoms while remaining visible to feeding trout.
+Jig hook design causes fly to ride hook-point up, maintaining natural horizontal posture mimicking crawling sow bugs.